keerthanamurugaiyan/Interview-notes/JavaScript.md

    **• var:**  Variables declared with **var** are hoisted to the top of their scope and initialized as **undefined**.

    **let** and **const:**  These are also hoisted but are not initialized.
 Accessing them before declaration will result in a **ReferenceError**.

+10.   **Explain the differences between these methods.**

+**Ans:**

+**I. Find Method:**
+      Find method get the first element that satisfies a condition.
+If no element satisfies the condition, it returns undefined.

+**Example:**
+      const numbers = [1, 2, 3, 4, 5];
+      const found = numbers.find(num => num > 3);
+      console.log(found); // Output: 4

+**II.
+Filter Method:**
+      The filter method get an array of elements that satisfies a condition.
+If no elements satisfy the condition, it returns an empty array.

+**Example:**
+      const numbers = [1, 2, 3, 4, 5];
+      const filtered = numbers.filter(num => num > 3);
+      console.log(filtered); // Output: [4, 5]

+**III Slice Method:**
+      Slice method get a subset of the array from start index to end index(end index not included)

+**Example:**
+      const numbers = [1, 2, 3, 4, 5];
+      const sliced = numbers.slice(1, 4);
+      console.log(sliced); // Output: [2,3,4]

+11.  **Diffrence between Local Storage and Session Storage:**

+**Ans:**

+      LocalStorage and SessionStorage are two types of web storage in your browser that help store data locally on your device.

+**I.Local Storage:**

+      LocalStorage keeps data even after you close the browser, so it's useful for saving things like user preferences.

+**II.Session Storage:**

+      SessionStorage, on the other hand, only keeps data as long as the browser tab is open.
+Once you close the tab, the data is gone.
+Both are easy to use for storing small pieces of data like tokens or settings, but LocalStorage is more permanent, while SessionStorage is temporary.

+12.  **Palindrome in JavaScript.**

+**Ans:**

+      A palindrome is a value that reads the same from backward or forward.
+      To perform this check we will use the following approaches:

+**Approach 1:**

+  Array  split(), reverse() and  join() methods.

+**Approach 2:**

+ **ApproachII: Using for loop**

+   - Initialize a variable and store the reverse of the value in it using for loop
+   - Compare the original value with the reversed value
+   - If both values are equal return true else return false

+**Approach III: Using for loop (efficient approach)**

+   - Iterate over the string from forward and backward direction
+   - Check if the character match
+   - Return false for the first character that does not match
+   - Return true if all the comparisons are performed and the characters match

+13.   **What are the ways of adding JavaScript code in an HTML file?**

+      There are primarily two ways of embedding JavaScript code:

+      - We can write JavaScript code within the script tag in the same HTML file; this is suitable when we need just a few lines of scripting within a web page.
+      - We can import a JavaScript source file into an HTML document; this adds all scripting capabilities to a web page without cluttering the code.